xyc/xyc.github.io/_posts/2015-03-18-thoughts-on-art.md

 ## Artwork:

-Think about the following scenario: There're 10000 * 10000 pixels in the blank space.
+Consider the following scenario: There're 10000 * 10000 pixels in the blank space.
 They're enough for any single picture to depict the artwork, comparable to pictures taken from our best DSLRs.
 The number seems a lot but finite.
 The power set of the pixels also has infinite size, which includes all images of that size in the universe.
 The best and worst artworks included.

 ## Better: